 Once you have a few ideas in mind, you’ll need to do some homework to decide if your ideas are feasible based on your situation and what you want to achieve.
 Here are some things to consider when choosing a business idea:

-It’s very important to do some market research for a new business.
+It’s very important to do some market research via market research tools for a new business.
 Google your industry to see if it’s growing or declining, which segments are doing best and likeliest customer groups.